|Frequently Asked Questions.|

 After the cut-off date, all tickets not booked by schools go on first-come, first-served public sale to any parents who missed out or any schools who need additional tickets or the public in general.

 Rock Challenge® has become so popular that venues often sell out completely - so ring the Box Office as soon as you can.
-(You'll find the phone number against the venue name on the "Tour Dates" page of the website :)
+(You'll find the phone number by hovering over the venue name on the "Tour Dates" page of the website :)